Not Knowing Can Hurt You In An Alberta Separation

 Do Not Buy A New Home Or List Your Home For Sale

-Clients should never take these two significant steps without first executing an Agreement or at the very least seeking legal advice.
+Clients should never take these two significant steps without first executing an Agreement.
+Alternatively, at the very least, everyone required proper legal advice.
+This allows them to know what steps to avoid and how to proceed without jeopardizing their legal position.
 Taking these steps without a comprehensive settlement will often negatively impact one party’s position on parenting and/or ongoing support obligations.

 Meet With A Mortgage Specialist

-It is important that clients understand what their options are and whether or not they may be in a financial position to purchase another home or purchase the other party’s interest in their current home.
-Often clients are adamant that they be able to stay in the matrimonial home, when in reality, they cannot afford to do this.
+It is important that clients understand what their options are.
+Further, they need to know whether or not they may be in a financial position to purchase another home or purchase the other party’s interest in their current home.
+Often clients are adamant that they be able to stay in the matrimonial home.
+Frequently, the economic reality is that they cannot afford to keep the home.
 By attending this meeting, which is often free, clients are able to avoid incurring unnecessary legal fees arguing a position that was never an option to begin with.

 Watch Joint Bank Accounts, Credit Cards & Lines Of Credit

 We rarely recommend that clients change the way they bank or financially contribute to joint assets in the early days of a separation.
-However, it is imperative that clients are aware if their partner is removing funds from a joint bank account or spending irregular amounts of money on joint credit cards or lines of credit.
+However, it is imperative that clients are aware if their partner is removing funds from a joint bank account.
+In addition, they need knowledge of their spouse spending irregular amounts of money on joint credit cards or lines of credit.
 Once this money is spent, it is often very difficult for a client to be reimbursed.
 Clients will often spend significant amounts of legal fees arguing about this issue, so it important to avoid having to address it if possible.

 Review Your Medical And Dental Benefits

-If clients have health and dental benefits held privately or provided though their employment, counseling and psychological services will often be covered by these insurance plans.
-It is important for clients to understand what expenses may be covered to ensure that family counseling or counseling for Children options are available to them.
+Some clients have health and dental benefits held privately or provided though their employment.
+Counseling and psychological services often fall under coverage offered by these insurance plans.
+It is important for clients to understand what expenses may be covered.
+This allows them to ensure that family counseling or counseling for children options are available to them.

 Need Help with Separation Preparation?

 Thinking about separation preparation and want to learn more?
 You can schedule a simple consultation with one of our family law team.
 While you can certainly retain us to represent you, there is no pressure to do so.
-You will have the opportunity to go over your specific situation so that you can make goof choices should you decide to separate.
-Our family law lawyers are in Calgary, Alberta and may be reached at 403-225-8810or byemail us directly here.
+We makes sure you have the opportunity to go over your specific situation with us.
+This allows you to make good choices for you should you decide to separate.
+Our family law lawyers are in Calgary, Alberta and may be reached at 403-225-8810 or by email us directly here.